tofrad/brain_cancer_classification/README.md

 </table>

 # Using ResNet50V2 with weights from imagenet
 Using a pre-trained version of ResNet with the last 7 layers of the model made trainable.
-The 4D output is then average pooled with kernel size 4x4, flattended and densed into a output layer of size 15, corresponding to the 15 classes.
+The 4D output is then average pooled with kernel size 4x4, flattened and densed into a output layer of size 15, corresponding to the 15 classes.

 <table>
   <tr>